idempiere/idempiere.github.io/docs/basic-functional/vocabulary.md

 # Tenant Definition and Usage

-A Tenant is a global consolidated collection of financial entities. iDempiere is multi-tenant.
+A Tenant (formerly known as Client) is a global consolidated collection of financial entities. iDempiere is multi-tenant.
 This means that completely separate groups of people can use the same instance of iDempiere for very different and unrelated purposes.
 Because different tenants are unrelated, they do not share any information with each other.

 In a simple scenario where you are a sole proprietor, you will have a single financial entity (Organization) in a single tenant.
 In a more complicated scenario where you are a multi-national collection of financial entities, you will have multiple financial entities (Organizations) in a single tenant.